AztecProtocol/aztec-packages/ci3/README.md

 Installation:

 - This is just some shell scripts, but you do need AWS credentials set up and aws commandline installed otherwise the scripts **do nothing**.
+Alternatively to AWS, use of S3-compatible tools like e.g. minio can be used as the cache, see test_source for an example.